The Dark mother Kali Ma meaning

-The name Kali Ma comes from Kalma, a hunter of tombs and eater of the dead, as she was called in Finland, also called the Black Goddess.
-European “witches” worshipped her in funeral places, for the same reasons, that the Tantric yogis and dakinis worshipped her in cremation grounds, as Smashana-Kali, Lady of the Dead.
+The name Kali Ma comes from Kalma.
+In Finland, her names is hunter of tombs and eater of the dead.
+Also the Black Goddess.
+European “witches” worshipped her in funeral places.
+This was for the same reasons, that the Tantric yogis and dakinis worshipped her in cremation grounds, as Smashana-Kali, Lady of the Dead.

-Former pagans adored her in cemeteries as the Black Mother Earth, where the Roman tombstones invoked her with the phrase Mater genuit, Mother receipt-the Mother bore me, the Mother took me back.
+Former pagans adored her in cemeteries as the Black Mother Earth.
+There, the Roman tombstones invoked her with the phrase: Mater genuit, Mother receipt-the Mother bore me, the Mother took me back”.

-The gypsies in their worship of the mother Kali, the Goddess of disease, clothed her in red, the proper color of gypsy funerals.
+Finally, the gypsies in their worship of the mother Kali, the Goddess of disease, clothed her in red.
+Red is the proper color of the gypsy funerals.
 A.G.H.

 Walker, Barbara G, The Woman’s Encyclopedia of Myths and Secrets, New York, HarperCollins, 1983, pp. 488-494